koxauuu/DefenderKiller/README_EN.md

 - and bla bla bla

 > [!IMPORTANT]
-> Not all the planned features might make it in—whether due to sheer laziness or Windows-imposed limitations,
+> Some planned features might be missing due to laziness or Windows limitations,
-> but I will at least try to implement them.
+>  but I'll do my best to add them.
 >
 > Appreciate it!